odoo/documentation/sales/send_quotations/optional_products.rst

    :class: img-thumbnail
    :alt: How to follow each movement made by your customers on Odoo Sales

-With Odoo Sales, it is now very easy to understand your customer's needs.

 Add optional products to your quotation templates
 =================================================